The Berkut: Plot

-The novel begins in the final days of Nazi Germany with Hitler sheltering in his bunker.
+In the final days of Nazi Germany, Hitler shelters in his bunker.
 Adolf Hitler officially commits suicide along with Eva Braun.
 However, after Eva kills herself, a pre-selected double takes Hitler's place and is disposed of along with Braun in the Chancellery yard for the Russians to find.
 The real Hitler escapes the bunker along with Colonel Günther Brumm, a German commando officer and together with a rag tag team, escape Berlin.
 It is also revealed that Hitler never in fact had Parkinson's disease, but was injecting himself with a substance to make his hand tremble and thus give others the appearance that he was a sick man.
 In reality, Hitler had kept himself in good physical condition and had been planning his escape after the war for nearly a year.

 Joseph Stalin meanwhile has intuitively deduced that the psychological make-up of Hitler is not that of a man who would commit suicide.
 Hence he sets up a special team of five operatives with wide ranging powers to round up Hitler and bring him back for Stalin's personal revenge.
 The novel soon becomes both a thrilling chase and a ruthless game of cat and mouse.
 Hitler and his protectors make their way across Germany, a charred wasteland where Hitler's dreams of glory lie in ruins and ashes.
 After spending some time in a hide-out located within the Harz mountains, Hitler and his protectors set off for Italy (where they have been promised sanctuary) but the Russian team is in hot pursuit.